Skip to main content

 Separation from other dangerous goods

 4.2.2.3.
-(1) Except as provided in Sentence (2), flammable liquids and combustible liquids shall be separated from other dangerous goods in conformance with Sections 3.2 and 3.3 of Division B of NRC, “National Fire Code of Canada”.
+(1) Except as provided in Sentence (2), flammable liquids and combustible liquids shall be separated from other dangerous goods in conformance with Sections 3.2. and 3.3.

-(2) For the purposes of applying Table 3.2.7.6. of Division B of NRC, “National Fire Code of Canada”, Class IIIA liquids shall be treated as Class 3 dangerous goods.
+(2) For the purpose of applying Table 3.2.7.6., Class IIIA and B3 liquids shall be treated as dangerous goods classified as flammable liquids.

 Subsection 4.2.3.
 Containers and Portable Tanks